esphome/esphome-docs/components/lvgl/widgets.rst

 **Actions:**

-- ``lvgl.bar.update`` :ref:`action <actions-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+- ``lvgl.bar.update`` :ref:`action <actions-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-automation-actions>` action is used for the common styles, states or flags.
     - **id** (**Required**): The ID or a list of IDs of bar widgets which you want update.
     - Widget styles or properties from the specific options above, which you want update.

 **Triggers:**

-- :ref:`interaction <lvgl-event-trg>` LVGL event triggers.
+- :ref:`interaction <lvgl-automation-triggers>` LVGL event triggers.

 **Example:**